EmFib/music_for_the_future/README.md

 _Note_: You will also find notebooks for 2018, 2019, and 2020 that were used to explore how accuracy would change depending on what subset of the time series data were used to determine the best hyperparameters (`order` and `seasonal order`).

-I read the data into each notebook as the cleaned song data and then resampled it by week, to then have dataframes with weekly dataframe for each year and also for 2017-19 combined.
+I read the data into each notebook as the cleaned song data and then resampled it by week, to then have dataframes with weekly averaged data for each year and also for 2017-19 combined.

 #### _Differencing_  (![d](https://latex.codecogs.com/gif.latex?%5Clarge%20d))